 |

-Four songs is a collection of short songs which, being a firm
+Four songs is a collection of short songs.
+They are a firm

-favourite with singers, are amongst the most widely performed of
+favourite with singers and are amongst the most widely performed of

 John Bartlett's songs.